strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 ![](attachments/Clipboard_2020-12-11-07-24-39.png)

 Let's change directories into the proc directory for that pid.
 Remember, proc is a directory that does not exist on the drive.
 It allows us to see data associated with the various processes directly.
-This can be very usesfull as it allows us to dig into the memory of a process that is currently running on a suspect system.
+This can be very useful as it allows us to dig into the memory of a process that is currently running on a suspect system.

 <pre>cd /proc/[pid]</pre>